jaspervdj/number-six/README.markdown

 Flickr
 ------

 Get the last picture of the given flickr member.
 You need to provide the user's nickname, e.g., itkovian for pictures reached at http://flickr.com/photos/itkovian.
 Requires the flickr package (http://hackage.haskell.org/package/flickr-0.3.3).

-- `!flickr nickname`: Get the last publicly avalable picture for the nicknamed user.
+- `!flickr fave nickname`: Get the last faved picture for the user
+- `!flickr last nickname`: Get the last available picture from the user
+- `!flickr random nickname`: Get a random picture from the user

 GitHub
 ------